What’s Coming in tvOS 11

 AirPods will automatically pair to your Apple TV over iCloud, as happens on other Apple devices.

-In addition to those, Apple has confirmed that the fourth-generation Apple TV will act as an AirPlay 2 receiver, and popular streaming service VUDU is working on an app for the Apple TV.
+In addition to those, Apple has confirmed that the fourth-generation Apple TV will act as an AirPlay 2 receiver, and popular streaming service Vudu is working on an app for the Apple TV.

 Most of the rest of the improvements are for developers, and even those aren’t terribly interesting.
-I’ve been to funerals that were more upbeat than the “What’s New in tvOS” session (paid Apple Developer account required) at this year’s WWDC.
+I’ve been to funerals that were more upbeat than the “What’s New in tvOS” session at this year’s WWDC.

 What gives?
 One possibility is that the fourth-generation Apple TV is a dud and Apple has put it on the back burner.
 Reports on the Apple TV’s weak sales figures support this theory.